afterecho/simple-slack-plugin/README.md

 The *message* is the message
 you want to send.
 At this time it is a simple text string; no substitutions or fancy stuff like that.
+The message is run through the [Token Macro Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Token+Macro+Plugin) for your token expansion pleasure.

 The *webhookUrl* is the URL from Slack you get when you configure a webhook.
 It must start with http:// or https://